TobiasKappe/Kagi/README.md

     export KAGI_GPG_KEY="your@key.id"

 ## Usage

-To generate a new password, invoke `./kagi.sh write` and provide a short alphanumeric ID for the key.
+* To generate a new password, invoke `./kagi.sh write` and provide a short alphanumeric ID for the key.

-To read a stored password, run `./kagi.sh read` and provide the short key ID.
+* To read a stored password, run `./kagi.sh read` and provide the short key ID.
+* To store a TOTP secret, run `./kagi totp-write` and prove the short key ID and TOTP secret.
+* To generate a TOTP code, run `./kagi totp-read` and provide the short key ID.

 ## Storage
 Encrypted passwords are stored in `$XDG_DATA_DIR/kagi`.
 If this variable is not set, storage defaults to `$HOME/.local/share/kagi`.